 I also started learning Breton in November 2012, having previously only dabbled with it briefly.
 This was partly because I hosted some Breton-speaking couchsurfers at that time, and because I was curious to know how Breton is similar and differs from Welsh.

 In February 2013 I set up a polyglot conversation group in Bangor, which gives people opportunities to speak and hear various languages, and to pick up odd bits and pieces of others.
-Languages spoken in the group include English, Welsh, Cornish, French, German, Dutch, Finnish, Icelandic, Portuguese and Spanish.
+Languages spoken in the group have included English, Welsh, Cornish, French, German, Dutch, Finnish, Icelandic, Irish, Mandarin Chinese, Portuguese and Spanish.